Women entrepreneurs in Kenya are catalysts for change

 - Household decision-making.

-"The women's self-confidence grew, their households benefited, and their businesses and exports have grown," says Renee.
+"The women learnt about more opportunities, their households benefited, and their businesses and exports have grown," says Renee.
 "And by involving men in the conversations, their progress has been even greater."
 The pilot project has shown that this approach benefits both parties.
 Farmers saw their income increase by 81% and Onja Uone received higher-quality macadamia nuts in larger quantities.
 Due to its success, CBI has scaled this approach up to 180 farmers and 5 more macadamia processors.
 Renee concludes: "Our shared experiences in Kenya show us how with a systemic approach we can turn gender awareness into real, sustainable impact."

 More information